outworkers/phantom/README.md

 object Students extends Students with Connector {

   /**
    * The below code will result in a compilation error phantom produces by design.
-   * This behaviour is not only correct but also intended by the implementation.
+   * This behaviour is not only correct with respect to CQL but also intended by the implementation.
    *
    * The reason why it won't compile is because the "name" column is not an index in the "Students" table, which means using "name" in a "where" clause is
    * invalid CQL.
 Phantom prevents you from running most invalid queries by simply giving you a compile time error instead.